Skip to main content

 " For the color palette, we talked about Oliver! and The Godfather, which have a sort of rich, almost Technicolor quality to them.
 When we entered Magicland--which is how we always referred to Hogwarts--I wanted each frame to be filled with a sense of wonder."

-Oliver! in particular makes sense as a guiding star for these movies seeing as how, like much of contemporary children's fiction, Harry Potter owes a lot to the Charles Dickens novel.
+Oliver! in particular makes sense as a guiding star for these movies.
+As with much of contemporary children's fiction, Harry Potter owes a lot to the Charles Dickens novel.
 And you can see that movie's influence through the landscape Columbus creates.
 It's there in the soundscape, the production design, the way every room feels like it's being lit by a fireplace.
 More than any of the other films, those first two feel very much like they take place in not just another world, but another time

 When tracking a director’s influence on adapting a pre-existing text like a novel, it actually helps to key in on scenes or elements that don’t impart plot information supplied by the original text.
 Even small scenes can reveal a great deal about the story the director wants to tell.